 In most cases, NAS babies show rapid improvement within a few weeks; however, some infants require extra care for up to six months following their birth.

-If this sounds like the perfect volunteer opportunity for you, start by doing a simple online search using terms such as “baby cuddler hospital volunteer”; “hospital baby hugger”, or “NICU cuddler”.
+If this sounds like the perfect volunteer opportunity for you, start by doing a simple online search using terms such as “baby cuddle hospital volunteer”; “hospital baby hugger”, or “NICU cuddle”.
 This should help you find local hospitals in your area that operate baby cuddling programs.

 For example the St. Mary-Corwin Medical Center in Pueblo, AZ recently put out a call for baby cuddlers, as did Miami Valley Hospital in Ohio and the Tulane-Lakeside Hospital for Women and Children near New Orleans, Louisiana.